PoPETS-AEC/PoPETS_ArtifactNotes/PETS2026/ARTIFACT-APPENDIX.md

 ### Accessibility (Required for all badges)
 Replace the following by a description of how to access your artifact via persistent sources.
-Valid hosting options are institutional and third-party digital repositories.
-Do not use personal web pages.
+Valid hosting options are institutional and third-party digital repositories (e.g., GitHub, Gitlab, BitBucket, Zenodo, Figshare, etc.).
+Please do not use personal web pages or cloud storage services like Google Drive, Dropbox, etc.

-Note that once your artifact evaluation is finalized and a badge decision has been made, artifact chairs will collect a stable and permanent reference to your artifact to list on the website.
+Note that once your artifact evaluation is finalized and a badge decision has been made, artifact chairs will collect a stable and persistent reference to your artifact to list on the website.
 For repositories that evolve over time (e.g., git repositories), this will be a specific commit-id or tag.
-We do not suggest providing such link for your artifact here at submission time, as it is very likely that changes will happen during the evaluation process to address the reviewer's feedback and so the link would need to be updated.
+We do not suggest providing such link for your artifact here at submission time, as it is very likely that changes will happen during the evaluation process to address the reviewer's feedback requiring the link to be updated.

 ### Set up the environment (Required for Functional and Reproduced badges)
 Replace the following by a description of how one should set up the environment for your artifact, including downloading and installing dependencies and the installation of the artifact itself (i.e., from the very first download or clone command one should perform).
 Be as specific as possible here.
-If possible, use code segments to simply the workflow, e.g.,
+If possible, use code segments to simplify the workflow, e.g.,

 ```bash
 git clone git@my_awesome_artifact.com/repo